-We aspire for our all our estates to be places where people want to live both now and in the future.
-We recognise that people being and feeling safe in their home is important to how they feel about where they live.
-Fire represents a risk to resident’s safety and this policy aims to mitigate the likelihood of fire occurring and the consequences on individuals where it does occur in our flatted estates.
+We recognise that being and feeling safe in your home is most important to how you feel about where you live.
+Fire represents a risk to resident’s safety and this policy aims to minimise the likelihood of fire occurring in our flatted estates, and the consequences for individuals where it does occur.

-In drafting this policy we have been mindful that the way we manage our flatted estates and in particular any common and shared areas will also impact on how residents feel about the place that they live.
+In drafting this policy we have been mindful about the way we manage our flatted estates and in particular any shared areas and how they impact on how residents feel about the place they live.
 This policy attempts to strike a balance between mitigating the risks of fire whilst also providing common and shared areas in our flatted estates that meet residents needs.
-Particular consideration has been given to vulnerable residents in this respect.

-The group has developed a user-friendly video explaining what to do in the event of a fire in a high-rise block.
+The group have developed a user-friendly video explaining what to do in the event of a fire in a high-rise block.